clivetong/Talks/Build2025/README.md

 ---

 - Rust
-  - no automatic memory management and cyclic data structures
+  - No automatic memory management and cyclic data structures
-  - made it hard to port to it - could rewrite but wanted to port
+  - Made it hard to port to it - could rewrite but wanted to port
 - C#
-  - their code is procedural and not OO
+  - Their code is procedural and not OO
   - No mature native code generation story
 - Go
   - Good support for native code, 10 years of development and highly optimized